 While schools across the country are getting back to normal after the COVID19 pandemic, it can be useful for parents to continue helping their child with online learning, especially if they are still taking part in some virtual classes or are returning to school with a blend of online and in-classroom learning.
 If your child is particularly vulnerable to the COVID19 virus, you may have decided to keep them out of school for longer until the vaccination program has been rolled out further and there is more protection offered to your child.
+It is also important to know life-saving skills and get your certification for ACLS online now.
 Whether your child is still taking part in full-time online classes or has some aspects of learning to do online, here are some of the main things that parents can do to help their child succeed.

 Provide a Dedicated Learning Environment: